Photios of Korytsa: Life

-On June 7, 1904, Photios took the initiative for the creation of the Appollo music association and the charitable society Love thy Neighbour as part of his educational, cultural and social initiatives in Korce.
+On June 7, 1904, Photios took the initiative for the creation of the Appollo music association and the charitable society Love thy Neighbour as part of his educational, cultural and social initiatives in Korça.
 Moreover, Appollo for a short term period was also undertaking concerts and theatrical performances.

 Assassination

-Photios was assassinated on September 9, 1906 by a band of Albanian kachak nationalists, led by Bajo Topulli.
-The assassination was committed because Photios was against the development of Albanian cultural activity, as well as an act of revenge for the killing of the Albanian priest Kristo Negovani in 1905.
+Photios was assassinated on September 9, 1906 in Bradvicë, allegedly by Albanian Spiro Kosturi (or by Aromanians Apostol Kushkona and Athanas Nasto, according to another version), member of a band of Albanian kachak nationalists, led by Bajo Topulli.
+The original intention was to assassinate the Metropolitan of Kastoria, Philaretos.
+The assassination was perpetrated because Photios was against the development of Albanian and Aromanian cultural activities, as well to avenge the murder of the Albanian priest Papa Kristo Negovani in 1905.
+Photios had already escaped an assassination attempt in Plasë, in 1905.
 Although the arrests included many Albanian nationalists of the time, they were subsequently released by the Ottoman authorities.
-In 1914, after the Balkan Wars, the Greek army arrested Bajram Ligu, but he denied any involvement with the murder.

 Kalpidis was proclaimed a national martyr ("ethnomartyr") by the Church of Greece.
 A number of streets are named after him as Fotiou Koritsas (Φωτίου Κορυτσάς) in suburbs around the port city of Piraeus, within the Athens urban area.